-- …business families take time for the family, discuss critical issues openly and come to an agreement about them.
-This can lead to a family constitution.
+- business families take time for the family, discuss critical issues openly and come to an agreement about them, which can lead to a family constitution

-- …business families give priority to the conditions under which family members can enter operative business or consultative bodies, and what the criteria are for the qualification of leadership successors.
-Outside management should not be a taboo subject in this respect.
+- business families give priority to the conditions under which family members can enter operative business or consultative bodies and the criteria for the qualifications of leadership successors; outside management should not be a taboo subject in this respect

-- …family members address and process emotional conflicts appropriately – in other words, members of a business family are keen to improve the culture of how they interact with one another.
+- family members address and process emotional conflicts appropriately – in other words, the members of a business family are keen to improve the culture of how they interact with one another

-- …business families are vigilant about and address conflicts of a material and process nature: optimising processes and structures, openly negotiating the distribution of responsibilities in the family and company.
+- business families are vigilant about and address conflicts of both material and process natures, such as optimising processes and structures and openly negotiating the distribution of responsibilities in the family and company

-- …each family member is alert to anything indicating that conflicts within the business, between family and/or non-family members, might turn into relationship conflicts, escalate, and become chronic.
+- each family member is alert to indicators that conflicts within the business and between family and/or non-family members may turn into relationship conflicts, escalate and become chronic

-- …an outside perspective of events is regularly sought in conflict situations.
+- an outside perspective of events is regularly sought in conflict situations.
 Anger makes you blind.
-A constructive question could be: “Is the thing that is happening something old or something new?”
-If it is a ‘stuck record’, then one might ask: “What would a new and unexpected action be for each of those involved?”
+A constructive question could be: ‘Is what is happening now – something old or something new?’
+If it is a ‘stuck record’, then one might ask: ‘What would a new and unexpected action be for each of those involved?’

-- …, when it becomes clear at a certain point of escalation that the conflict can no longer be satisfactorily resolved, an external moderator is appointed who is not connected to the business or the family.
+- an external moderator is appointed (who is not connected to the business or the family) when it becomes clear at a certain point of escalation that the conflict can no longer be satisfactorily resolved

 CRISES & CONFLICTS IN FAMILY BUSINESSES

 When it comes to crises and conflicts, the focus is on the dynamics and interactions between family and company.
 But an equally important question is how can a family trigger company crises, and how can a family and company become resilient to external crisis factors (such as changes in the market and competitive dynamics)?
 How can the interests of the company and those of the family intelligently be brought into balance?